 The best example of behavioral segmentation by loyalty is observed in the hospitality segment where airlines, hotels, restaurants and others give their best service to provide the most excellent experience possible such that they can retain their customer.
 Service is a major differentiator in hospitality sector.
 The hospitality sector is the one with the best loyalty programs ever.
 Thus the loyalty of the customer can also be used for behavioral segmentation.

-Usage based behavioral segmentation
+Usage based behavioral segmentation and behavioral targeting

 In residential or commercial segment, the usage can be demonstrated in the form of heavy usage, moderate usage or lesser usage.
 Lets take the example of beauty parlors or personal care.
 There are some customers who use a lot of personal care products whereas others do not use personal care products much.
 Thus depending on their usage the customers can be targeted.